Real-time Threat Feeds user guide¶

 Here is an example curl command to retrieve the list of NOD files available to download:

-You will require a license to one or more DomainTools feeds, and API credentials.
+You'll need a license to one or more DomainTools feeds, and API credentials.
 Your required API credentials will vary with your authentication method, detailed below.

 Obtain your API credentials from your group’s API administrator.
 API administrators can manage their API keys at https://research.domaintools.com, selecting the drop-down account menu and choosing API admin.